 Join a renowned international community of researchers committed to finding better treatments and a cure for Fanconi anemia.
-We offer two Research Grant Award (RGA) application cycles annually.
-The RGA awards up to $200,000 for one- to two-year projects that address our research priorities.
+The Research Grant Awards (RGA) are for up to $200,000 for one- to two-year projects that address our research priorities.
 Projects may be pre-clinical or clinical in nature.
 Preliminary data is not required but is preferred.
 We encourage investigators to submit innovative project ideas that have the potential to make significant impact for people with Fanconi anemia.

 Researchers who hold a PhD, MD, or equivalent degree from both US and international academic, nonprofit or for-profit institutions are invited to apply.
 Researchers previously funded by FARF, or those new to the FA field, including assistant, associate, and full professors, are all encouraged to apply.